Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ---
 title: Critical Errors
-summary: How to handle critical errors which adversely affect messaging in your endpoint.
+summary: How to handle critical errors which adversely affect messaging in an endpoint.
 tags:
 - Hosting
 - Self Hosting